Azure-Samples/azure-search-power-skills/README.md

 # Azure Search Power Skills

-A collection of useful functions to be deployed as custom skills for Azure Cognitive Search.
+Power Skills are a collection of useful functions to be deployed as custom skills for Azure Cognitive Search.
+The skills can be used as [templates](Template/HelloWorld/README.md) or starting points for your own custom skills, or they can be deployed and used as they are if they happen to meet your requirements.
+We also invite you to contribute your own work by submitting a [pull request](https://github.com/Azure-Samples/azure-search-power-skills/compare).

 ## Features